enkidevs/curriculum/linux/jobs-and-processes-data-manipulation/basics-process-management/the-process-tree.md

 In this way the collection of processes running on a system form a "process tree" rooted on the init process.
 Every process has a parent process and potentially multiple child processes.

-For example, every time you run a command while at the `bash` prompt, `bash` will fork a a new process to run your command, making that process a child of your current `bash` process.
+For example, every time you run a command while at the `bash` prompt, `bash` will fork a new process to run your command, making that process a child of your current `bash` process.

 Similarly, when you see a "log in" prompt, this is actually the `login` command running.
 If you log in successfully, the `login` command will fork a new process to execute the logged-in user's shell of choice.